National Disability Insurance Scheme

 If you're unhappy with the services or conduct of the NDIA you have the right to make a complaint.
 This is separate from, and in addition to, your right to request an internal or external review of an NDIA decision.

-You can lodge your complaint:
+You can lodge your complaint by:

 If you're unhappy with the NDIA's response to your complaint, you can contact the Commonwealth Ombudsman.
 You can lodge a complaint by: